-Hardy Hewson, a British student in the second year of the dual Bachelor’s programme between Columbia and Sciences Po, describes his time on the Menton campus, from classes specialised in the Mediterranean and the Middle East to parties on the beach and playing rugby in the town where Webb Ellis, the sport’s founder, lies in rest.
+Hardy Hewson, a British student in his second year of the dual bachelor’s degree programme between Sciences Po and Columbia University, tells us about his experience on the Menton campus, from classes specialised in the Mediterranean and the Middle East to parties on the beach and playing rugby in the town where rests Webb Ellis, the sport’s founder.

-“They set you talking right from the beginning, even when you don’t know the Arabic alphabet!”
+“They get talking right from the start, even if you don’t know the Arabic alphabet!”

-From the moment students arrive on the Menton campus, they are advised to spend an hour a day learning Arabic or Parsi, as well as the four hours of language classes they have a week.
-Hardy didn’t speak a word when he began Sciences Po but now he can have detailed conversations.
-“They set you talking right from the beginning, even when you don’t know the Arabic alphabet!” he laughs.
-On the Sciences Po campus in Menton, all students have to learn either Arabic or Parsi, as well as either French or English, depending on their mother-tongue.
+From the moment students arrive on the Menton campus, they are advised to spend an hour a day learning Arabic or Farsi, on top of the four hours of language classes they have each week.
+Although he hardly spoke a word when he first began Sciences Po, Hardy can now have complex conversations.
+“They get you talking right from the start, even if you don’t know the Arabic alphabet!” he laughs.
+On the Sciences Po campus in Menton, all students have to learn either Arabic or Farsi, as well as either French or English, depending on their mother-tongue.
 But the regional focus doesn’t end there - from law to sociology to political thought, Hardy has around six hours of classes a day, and all his courses have a special emphasis on the Mediterranean region.
 “My favourite class is States and Society of the Middle East, which is taught by Stéphane Lacroix.
 It combines economics, politics, sociology and language perfectly; it’s the ideal composite course that brings together everything we study at Menton.”

 An idyllic place to study

 Once class is over, Hardy heads to the library to study with his classmates or hops on the ten minute train to Monaco to sit in a café and have a break from it all.
 “It’s good to get away for a little bit because Menton is quite small; it sometimes feels like the whole town is the campus!” he explains.
 Despite this, the seaside town makes an ideal place to study.
 “You can even pick up the Sciences Po wifi from the beach!”
-Hardy lives a little way out of town, close to the Italian border, but many of his friends live in Vieux Menton, just five minutes walk from Sciences Po, where pittoresque houses painted pink, orange and red are huddled together in a perfect postcard scene.
+Hardy lives a little way out of town, close to the Italian border, but many of his friends live in Vieux Menton, just a five minute walk from Sciences Po, where picturesque houses painted pink, orange and red are huddled together in a picture-perfect postcard.

-Living in a small town also helps bring the campus together.
+Living in a small town also helps bring students together.
 “Everyone knows each other - there’s a definite sense of community.
-And I think we’re all grateful to start our university life in such a community.”
+And I think we’re all grateful to start our university life in such a close-knit community.”
 Menton might not be fast paced, but the students make up for it with their liveliness.
-The BDE organises many parties - on the beach in summer -and Hardy also goes once a week to a jam-session organised by his friends in a local bar.
+The BDE organises many parties - on the beach in summer - and Hardy also goes once a week to a jam-session organised by his friends in a local bar.
 “There are lots of people on campus that play instruments, so they all come together to play.
-Sometimes locals join in, it’s a really nice event.”
+Sometimes locals join in, it’s a really nice time.”

 A crazy town for playing rugby